marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 - Set up the prerequisites necessary for local development using MarkLogic Server in Kubernetes
 - How to run Minikube and load MarkLogic Server into the Kubernetes cluster
 - Access the MarkLogic Server cluster
-- How to Debug the Kubernetes environment
+- How to debug the Kubernetes environment
-- How to Clean up your environment
+- How to clean up your environment

 ## Prerequisites